Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Squid port set to 443
-  - README tells us to change the port, so change the port 😠
+  - README tells us to change the port, so change the port.
   <details>
     <summary>Answer:</summary>
 <p> http_port 3128